Organic gardening for beginners is a hot topic at the moment. That is because, certainly here in the UK, people are desperately trying to save money.

 If you want to create an indoor herb garden, you’ll need to select a bright location in your house.
 If you have the room and want an all-year garden, you can also utilise grow lights.
 The best course of action for most newcomers is to start modestly.

-Try growing veggies and herbs in pots or raised beds on your patio if you have one.
+Try growing veggies and herbs in pots or even a raised bed on your patio if you have one.

 If not, find a spot that receives at least six hours of sunlight per day.
 Remove any weeds and lay down some cardboard to smother the grass once you’ve identified a good area.